-Introduction and review of important concepts from BANA 2372 Confidence intervals for the population mean, proportion, and standard deviation or variance: ch.
-8, 11.

-Hypothesis testing for the population mean, proportion, and standard deviation or variance: ch.
-9, 11.

-Comparisons of the means, proportions, and standard deviations or variances from two populations: ch.
-10, 11.
+Introduction and review of important concepts from BANA 2372 Confidence intervals for the population mean and proportion: ch 8.
+Hypothesis testing for the population mean and proportion: ch.
+9. Comparisons of the means and proportions from two populations: ch.
+10.